 The repeal of K.A.R.
 1-39-1 through 1-39-4 will have no economic impact on OAH because the practices they detail will be substantively unchanged by the new regulations being proposed with this notice.
 Regarding K.A.R.133-1-4, OAH proposes no fees for use of the new e-filing system.
-OAH is absorbing the cost - estimated at \$50,000 to develop and \$10,000 per year thereafter - of implementing and maintaining this e-filing system within its existing agency resources.
-Because OAH is required by law to issue its orders and notices by mail or by personal service, OAH will not directly save costs on its outgoing documents, but is likely to accrue savings over time due to improved staff productivity.
-The only less costly means for implementing e-filing is for parties to simply email their filings and exhibits for each case to an existing OAH email address, but the risk of erroneous deliveries would be high and confidentiality of protected information would be less secure.
-Development of the OAH e-filing system is being performed by the Kansas Office of Information Technology Services, enabling the incoming party filings to be integrated with OAH's existing database storage system and at less cost than comparable software services from other providers.
+OAH is absorbing the cost - estimated at \$100,000 to develop and \$20,000 per year thereafter - of implementing and maintaining this e-filing system within its existing agency resources.
+Offsetting some of these costs to OAH will be likely savings accruing to OAH over time due to improved staff productivity as well as lower mailing and copying expenses.
+The only less costly means for implementing e-filing is for parties to simply email their filings and exhibits for each case to an existing OAH email address, but with that method the risk of erroneous deliveries would be high and confidentiality of protected information would be much less secure.
+The OAH e-filing system is now being developed by a qualified vendor secured through competitive bidding.